- Oops!Something went wrong.Please try again later.

 If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
-Primerica paid out just 16% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.
+Primerica is paying out just 17% of its profit after tax, which is comfortably low and leaves plenty of breathing room in the case of adverse events.

 Have Earnings And Dividends Been Growing?

-Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-That's why it's comforting to see Primerica's earnings have been skyrocketing, up 24% per annum for the past five years.
+Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
+Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
+That's why it's comforting to see Primerica's earnings have been skyrocketing, up 21% per annum for the past five years.

 Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-Primerica has delivered an average of 48% per year annual increase in its dividend, based on the past 9 years of dividend payments.
+Since the start of our data, 10 years ago, Primerica has lifted its dividend by approximately 47% a year on average.
 It's great to see earnings per share growing rapidly over several years, and dividends per share growing right along with it.